cmayron/Legal-Calculus/README.md

-# START HERE — Your entry point into the educational framework
+# START HERE — Your entry point into the educational framework is not under time pressure

 PRO SE (self represented litigant)